fetchai/docs-archived/docs/etch-language/variables.md

 !!!
 Warn
-    Negative unsigned integers are dealt with in the manner C++ deals with them.
+    Negative unsigned integers are dealt with in the same way C++ deals with them.
 They return a positive wrapped result dependent on size.

 Below is a selection of example integer assignations.